scriptlord/scriptlord/README.md

 Software engineer by day, meme lord by night.
 I turn coffee into code and bugs into features.
 I may not have superpowers, but I can debug like a boss.
 I believe that laughter is the best debugging tool and that the best way to predict the future is to code it.
 Let's build something great together!

 * 🌍  I'm based in Lagos, Nigeria
 * ✉️  You can contact me at [foluso.kayode1@gmail.com](mailto:foluso.kayode1@gmail.com)
 * 🧠  I'm learning AWS Cloud Computing
+* ⚡  To build something that would outlive me

 ### Skills

 <p align="left">
 <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript" target="_blank" rel="noreferrer"><img src="https://raw.githubusercontent.com/danielcranney/readme-generator/main/public/icons/skills/javascript-colored.svg" width="36" height="36" alt="JavaScript" /></a>